This section documents the steps that were performed to prepare the car body for painting and then complete the painting process.

 1. Initial Preparation for Painting

 Once Jason had completed all the bodywork, he attached all body panels and components and aligned them for proper fit, making adjustments and corrections as required.
 He then sanded and primered the complete exterior surface of the car, making minor corrections where needed.
 However, he was not going to do the paint application since that is not his expertise and we wanted a perfect paint job.
-So when he had completed the prep work, the car was transported to Auto Image Body & Paint where Norm Green would do the painting.
+So when he had completed the prep work, the car was transported to Auto Image Body & Paint (Surrey, BC) where Norm Green would do the painting.

 2. Final Paint Preparation

 After the car was delivered to Auto Image, it went through another stage of being completely sanded and primered.
 Norm felt the surface was not good enough for how I had indicated to him I wanted the car to look; I wanted a "perfect" paint job.

 Additionally, all body panels were again reattached to ensure perfect fit, and some minor adjustments needed to be made.

 There were also still several body repairs required that were either missed earlier or not noticed because of trim availability (trim recently purchased did not quite fit).

 Once everything was as good as desired, all removable panels (doors, hood, trunk lid, etc.) were again taken off and the car was ready for paint.